davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 In this short tutorial, you've installed the Datadog Agent on your LAMP host, added Datadog integrations for the LAMP stack, and created a custom dashboard to view application metrics.

-The simple examples here demonstrate how to use Datadog to monitor your LAMP application and infrastructure.
-As the complexity of your app grows, you can apply these steps in your ongoing development and expanding infrastructure.
-Your Datadog account will collect and display your expanding data, continuing to provide information critical to keeping your application performing successfully.
+The simple examples here demonstrate how to use Datadog to monitor the LAMP stack.
+As the complexity of your app grows, you can apply these to your growing codebase and infrastructure.
+Datadog will collect and display your expanding data, helping you visualize the performance of your application and infrastructure.

 Sign up for a free Datadog trial account at [https://www.datadoghq.com](https://www.datadoghq.com).